1965Eric/HarvardX-PH125.6x-Data-Science-Wrangling/README.md

 #### Question 3
 Extract the ninth page of the PDF file from the object txt, then use the str_split function from the stringr package so that you have each line in a different entry.
 The new line character is \n.
 Call this string vector x.
-Look at x.
-What best describes what you see?

 ```{r}
 page_9 <- txt[9]